orchestrator

 ## 1. Tier Selection (mandatory — highest applicable tier wins)

 Select the highest tier whose criteria are met.
-Never select a lower tier to reduce cost.
+Never select a lower tier toreduce cost.
+A count of 2 is not enough on its own; the actions must beindependent.

 ---